GentleZhu/HEER/preprocessing/Readme.md

 	node_name_1 node_name_2 weight edgetype

    For one edgetype 'xxx', its reverse type will be marked as 'xxx-1'.
-For example, one edge type is '<hasChild>', then its reverse edge will be '<hasChild>-1'
+For example, one edge type is 'hasChild', then its reverse edge will be 'hasChild-1'

 #### Execute and example